nutanix-japan/ocp-gitp/docs/ocp_serverless/ocp_serverless.md

 Projects/namespaces are treated like different deployment environment (dev and stage).

-In the baremetal and virtual machine world, one would create different servers for these deployments.
+In the bare-metal and virtual machine world, one would create different servers for these deployments.
 However, we will simulate this by creating different projects/namespaces in OCP cluster.

 1. Logon to UserXX-LinuxToolsVM and connect to OCP cluster